TL/DR - Modded Linux Condensed Version - For Returning Users

 These instructions won't work for PE or the Better Together version.
 The modding scene is almost entirely on the Java edition and you will need to be running Minecraft Java on PC (Windows, Linux or Mac) to connect to this server.
 You will not be able to connect to this with your Xbox or your Ipad or the Microsoft Windows 10 Edition.

 You will also need the Forge Minecraft launcher to play mods.
 If you are new to mods, getting an account with Twitch/Curse and using their launcher and managing your mods there is much easier.
 You can't play on a modded server with the stock Mojang Launcher.
-You need to install Forge for the version you want to play.
+You need to install Forge (or the Twitch Launcher) for the version you want to play.

-Finally, these instructions are for the latest version of Minecraft, which at the time of this writing was 1.12.2.
+Finally, these instructions are for version 1.12.2 of Minecraft.
 When it comes to mods version matters.
 There are many great mods at version 1.7.10 for example.
 No worries though, these instructions should work the same for any version you need.
-You just need to download the right version of Forge and the Minecraft server.jar which I will get into later.
+You just need to download the right version of Forge which I will get into later.

 This is a valid question.
-A fully managed solution like one offered by MCProhosting offers some benefits.
+A fully managed solution like one offered by the many dedicated Minecraft hosting companies out there can make sense.
 There is no need to secure the underlying Linux OS, this is all done for you.
 You get a nice graphical front end to manage your server, automated backups, DNS management to access your server, FTP access.
 They provide a GUI for managing your mods.

-However, if you decide to go with a dedicated server you can get a $10 credit with DigitalOcean if you sign up through this referral link.
-A good starter setup for a small modded server is the $10 month server with 2GB of RAM and 50GB of SSD Disk.
+However, if you decide to go with a dedicated setup you can get a credit towards your server with DigitalOcean if you sign up through this referral link.
+Sizing of your server will depend on how many mods and users you intend to have.

 Here are some of the reasons you may want to build your own;